 Congregations are free to choose what programs they offer, so you’ll find a different mix at each congregation you visit.
-The Unitarian Universalist Association (UUA) provides lifelong religious education resources free of charge through the Tapestry of Faith series.
+The Unitarian Universalist Association (UUA) provides faith development resources through the Tapestry of Faith series.
 Additional resources, available from the UUA Bookstore, include our expanding series of Tapestry of Faith Toolkit Books and materials to lead Our Whole Lives comprehensive sexuality education programs.

 To experience Unitarian Universalism firsthand, we invite you to visit a congregation near you!